mparrish91/Bryt/README.md

 # iPhone Video Chat app

-Video chat is one of the most popular forms of communication on mobile, and is for productivity apps as well as social networking.
+Video chat is one of the most popular forms of communication on mobile

 Parse - authentication server
 TokBox - streaming application server